12 Things You Didn’t Know About Prince Charles

 Some fear his strong opinions could get him into hot water

 Part of the royal family’s involve supporting public causes, but for the monarch (currently Queen Elizabeth II), it’s unconstitutional to express any political opinions.
 Prince Charles has a history of veering into the realm of politics—he condemned a number of government-backed London building projects in the 1980s, and these days he passionately discusses climate change—which some fear doesn’t bode well for the next in line for the crown.
 But in a recent BBC documentary, he brushed aside fears that he wouldn’t be able to separate his political ideals as prince from his need for neutrality as king.
 “I’m not that stupid,” he explained.
-Find out which 10 rumors about the royal family are totally false.
+Find out more about what will happen when Prince Charles eventually becomes king.